 Sounds appealing, doesn’t it?
 Actually, for visitors who want to see a piece of Tokyo’s real local history that has turned into a trendy place to have a good time, a trip to Piss Alley is a great choice.

-More formally known as Omoide Yokochou, this small side street just steps from Shinjuku Station is very narrow, with shops, bars, and street food stalls packed in tightly.
+More formally known as Omoide Yokochou, this small side street from Shinjuku Station is very narrow and tightly packed with shops, bars, and street food stalls.
 This is very different from the bright and modern Tokyo that most visitors imagine, and it is a local hotspot different from other attractions.

 For some tasty and still-cheap food and great Japanese beer and cocktails, take a stroll down this fun street one evening.
 Don’t leave Japan without trying some yakiniku (Japanese barbecue) or some of Piss Alley’s strange foods from animals and insects you wouldn’t expect to be eating.